pettestor/scRNA-seq-1day-course/README.md

 To be able to follow along you need to have a basic understanding of R programming and and single cell RNA-seq expression data.
 Familiarity with R Studio, ggplot2 and dplyr is highly recommended.
 Also navigating around the file system and loading data will be helpful.
 [R for Data Science](https://r4ds.hadley.nz/) is a great resource for learning R programming.

+This guide does not cover the details of 10X generation library or preprocessing (i.e. CellRanger).
+For an detailed overview of these steps have a look [here](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-preprocessing-tenx/tutorial.html).

 ## Contents

 1.  **Introduction to Single-Cell RNA Sequencing (scRNA-seq)**